rnag/cargo-bump/README.md

 This adds the command `cargo bump` which bumps the current version in your `Cargo.toml`.

+## installation

-Clone this repo, then just install this thingy with:
+Clone this repo with `git`, then `cd` into the directory and just install this thingy with:

 ```shell
 cargo install --path .
 ```

 And *away* you go.

-## installation

-Install using cargo:

-`cargo install cargo-bump`

 ## examples